How do I afford all this? Ask a resident… >

 Can I buy long-term care insurance for my parents?

 Caring for aging family members can be difficult.
 Long-term care insurance helps cover the cost of care for family members unable to care for themselves.
-It is generally less expensive than paying out-of-pocket.
-It is a critical way to protect your family and finances.
+It is generally less expensive than paying out-of-pocket, and a great way to protect your family and finances.

 Keep in mind: